carlalbc/BIO634_2021/variant_calling/variant_calling_exercises.md

 ### Exercise: VCFtools

-VCFtools are specialized tools for working with VCF files: validating, filtering merging, comparing and calculate some basic population genetic statistics (see the documentation http://vcftools.sourceforge.net/docs.html).
+VCFtools are specialized tools for working with VCF files: validating, filtering merging, comparing and calculate some basic population genetic statistics, [see the documentation](http://vcftools.sourceforge.net/docs.html).
 There are many other tools with similar functionality available for the same purpose.
 ￼￼￼￼￼￼
 ### Exercise: How many low-coverage regions?